MattRuetz/MattRuetz/README.md

 ### 🌱 I’m currently learning ...
 - Recently I've been exploring the many different modalities of web development.
 I think the modern landscape of the Web is one of the fastest-evolving and most exciting areas to work in.
 - I have been learning React by creating a bunch of applications, and trying out a variety of NPM packages to add functionality and more advanced features.
-There's always more to do, and I love it.
+There's always more to do, and I enjoy every minute.
 - I embrace lifelong learning, and continue to experiment with new technologies out of passion and curiosity.

 ### 💞️ Let's Collab!